-The observer thus accelerates, reaches a peak velocity of 6.6 m/s after 0.25s and decelerates again.
-They travel 1.8 m over the course of 0.5 s for an average self-motion speed of 3.6m/s.
 Please note that the different motion profiles elicit very different retinal speeds: observer motion in the opposite direction of the ball elicits higher retinal speeds overall than for a static observer or for observer motion in the same direction as the ball.
 Table 1 displays the mean absolute retinal speeds across the trajectory for all conditions.
 While our previous results [30] suggest that the role of the retinal speeds for the overall precision in motion estimation is subordinate to other sources of variability, retinal speeds are highly correlated with the expected effect of our self-motion manipulation on variability.

 Table 1: Mean absolute retinal speeds across the visible part of the trajectory for each combination of ball speed and observer motion profile.
+The script in which we derive these values can be found on GitHub (https://github.com/b-jorges/Predicting-while-Moving/blob/main/Geometry%20Prediction.R).